EdoardoSantagata/google-drive-mcp/README.md

 A Model Context Protocol (MCP) server that provides secure integration with Google Drive, Docs, Sheets, and Slides.
 It allows Claude Desktop and other MCP clients to manage files in Google Drive through a standardized interface.

+## 🔱 Fork Notice

+This is a fork of [piotr-agier/google-drive-mcp](https://github.com/piotr-agier/google-drive-mcp) with added support for **Google Shared Drives (Team Drives)**.

+The original package only supports personal "My Drive" files.
+This fork adds `supportsAllDrives: true` and `includeItemsFromAllDrives: true` to all Google Drive API calls, enabling access to Shared Drives.

 ## Features

 - **Multi-format Support**: Work with Google Docs, Sheets, Slides, and regular files
 - **File Management**: Create, update, delete, rename, and move files and folders
 - **Advanced Search**: Search across your entire Google Drive
 - **Folder Navigation**: List and navigate through folder hierarchies with path support (e.g., `/Work/Projects`)
+- **Shared Drive Support**: Full access to Google Shared Drives (Team Drives), not just personal "My Drive"
 - **MCP Resource Protocol**: Files accessible as MCP resources for reading content
 - **Secure Authentication**: OAuth 2.0 with automatic token refresh